fsprojects/FSharpPlus/README.md

  b) Some methods accept also a 'clean signature' without the unused parameters <code>output</code> and <code>impl</code>.
 You can find a list of these methods below, in the section "How can I make my classes FsControl-ready?".
 This way it doesn't require to reference FsControl binaries.

- 3) Add an instance for an existing Type of an existing Type-Method:
+ 3) Add an instance for an existing Type of an existing method-class:

 We can’t do this.
-This is only possible if we have control over the source code of either the Type-Instance or the Type-Method.
+This is only possible if we have control over the source code of either the instance-type or the method-class.
-The association must be done either in the Type-Instance or in the Type-Method due to both a technical limitation <code>(1)</code> and a conceptual reason <code>(2)</code>.
+The fact that the association must be done either in the instance-class or in the method-class is due to both a technical limitation <code>(1)</code> and a conceptual reason <code>(2)</code>.

  - <code>(1)</code> Extensions methods are not taken into account in overload resolution.
  - <code>(2)</code> It may lead to a bad design practice, something similar happens in Haskell with Type Classes (see [orphan instances](http://www.haskell.org/haskellwiki/Orphan_instance)).

+Anyway if you find a situation like this you can either wrap the type you're interested in or "shadow" the generic function.

 How can I make my classes FsControl-ready?